BruskaTech/PsyForge/README.md

 For more information than what is in this document, please see the [Documentation Site](https://bruskatech.github.io/PsyForge).

-## Types of Experiments and Components Available
+## Types of Experimental Components Available

-There are many types of experiments, but here are a few common ones and the useful components for them.
+There are many types of experimental compoenents, but here are a few common ones.
 There is also a list of generally useful components.

 ### General Components